 GIG: What project under your leadership do you consider to be the most important for the Greek economy and why?

 Dimas: If I had to only select one project, which is very difficult, I would have to go for the creation of an innovation district in Athens.
 The innovation district is a physical ground focused purely on innovation where we hope to attract companies and industries that are willing to establish a part of their R&D department.

 This will be a ground base for the start-up community: from start-ups, spinoffs and spinouts across to synergies between them, the innovation district will be a matchmaking ground through which innovative products and services are created.
 It’s a project of utmost importance and it’s proceeding very quickly through a public-private-partnership model (PPP).

 There isn’t anything like this initiative in Southeast Europe, and we believe it will host more than 2,400 workers in the near future.
 Construction of the innovation district is expected to commence towards the end of 2021.

-In fact, the bidding process has already begun and we expect to start attracting important companies to create consortiums to bid on the project.
+In fact, the bidding process has already begun and we have attracted important companies to create consortiums to bid on the project.
 It’s important to mention that as it’s a PPP, the Greek state will not bear any direct costs for this project.
 Instead, the government is providing the land where the district will be developed, which is located in a very central part of Athens.